themperek/cocotb-test/README.md

 - allow the look and feel of Python unit testing
 - remove the need for Makefiles (includes Makefile compatibility mode)
 - allow easy customization of simulation flow
-- better user experience on Windows
+- easy installation (especially on Windows)
 - allow to use [pytest-xdist](https://pypi.org/project/pytest-xdist/) for parallel runs

 # **!Proof of Concept!**